robbie-cahill/tunnelmole-client/README.md

 - Share it with anyone over the internet such as a friend, colleague or client to show off your work

 ### Installation
 If you want to start using Tunnelmole right away without building it from source, the easiest method is to install the pre-built binary for your platform.
+Alternatively,

 #### Linux
 Copy and paste the following into a terminal